-- Method(s) of achieving load reduction at customer site(s) - Equipment to be controlled or installed at customer site(s), if any - Plan and ability to acquire customers - Types of customer targeted

-• Support of market potential and market share for the target customer base, with adjustments for existing peak shaving customers within this market and the potential for CSPs targeting the same customers o Description of the cycling control strategy o A list of all load research studies (with study dates) used to develop the estimated nominated ICAP value (kW) per customer (i.e., the per-participant impact).
+- Method(s) of achieving load reduction at customer site(s) - Equipment to be controlled or installed at customer site(s), if any - · Plan and ability to acquire customers - Types of customer targeted - Support of market potential and market share for the target customer base, with adjustments for existing peak shaving customers within this market and the potential for CSPs targeting the same customers - Assumptions regarding regulatory approval of program(s), if applicable - If offering a Legacy Direct Load Control (LDLC) program, the following additional LDLC program details must be provided: - o Description of the cycling control strategy - o A list of all load research studies (with study dates) used to develop the estimated nominated ICAP value (kW) per customer (i.e., the per-participant impact).
 A copy of all studies must be provided with the Peak Shaving Plan.
 If the LDLC program employs a radio signal, the CSP may elect to either submit a load research study to support the estimated nominated ICAP value per customer or utilize the per- participant impacts contained in the "Deemed Savings Estimates for Legacy Air Conditioning and Water Heating Direct Load Control Programs in the PJM Region" Report.